lschierer/HP_Stuff/starlight/src/content/docs/FanFiction/Harry_Potter_-_Nephilim/Appendices/Magical Beings.md

 most magic users do not believe in angels, much less fallen angels, and have a strong distrust for the Church.

-[Lily Evans]: /Harrypedia/people/Evans/Lily_J./
+[Lily Evans]: /harrypedia/people/evans/lily_j//
-[Hermione]: /Harrypedia/people/Granger/Hermione_Jean/
+[Hermione]: /harrypedia/people/granger/hermione_jean//

 [^241123-2]: Or at least the in-world version of it, see [Rules of Magic].

-[Rules of Magic]: <../Rules of Magic/>
+[Rules of Magic]: /fanfiction/harry_potter_-_nephilim/appendices/rules-of-magic/
 [Quill of Acceptance and Book of Admittance]: https://www.rowlingindex.org/work/qaba/
-[magical rules of inheritance]: ../Inheritance/
+[magical rules of inheritance]: /fanfiction/harry_potter_-_nephilim/appendices/inheritance/
-[its own rules]: ../Inheritance/
+[its own rules]: /fanfiction/harry_potter_-_nephilim/appendices/inheritance/
-[Imperius]: /Harrypedia/magic/spells/imperio
+[Imperius]: /harrypedia/magic/spells/imperio/
-[Confundus]: /Harrypedia/magic/spells/Confundus
+[Confundus]: /harrypedia/magic/spells/confundus/

 ### Specifically human/nephil